One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): Equations of extremal trajectories

 Introduce the following notation:

-Now let us deduce geodesic equations in coordinates.
-These equations can be three different types depending on type of an initial covector $h$ with respect to the Killing form $\Kil$ transferred to $\g^*$.
+Now let us deduce equations of extremal trajectories in coordinates.
+These equations can be of three different types depending on type of an initial covector $h$ with respect to the Killing form $\Kil$ transferred to $\g^*$.